30+ Best Living Books for Boys {Strong and Meaningful}

 The Sign of the Beaver By Elizabeth George Speare

-Left alone to guard his family’s new cabin, young Matt must learn survival — and true friendship — through his encounters with Attean, a Native American boy.
-My boys connected deeply with this one, especially the lessons in humility and respect that come from Matt’s mistakes and growth.
-It’s a perfect story for teaching boys that courage can also mean listening and learning.
+Left alone to guard his family’s new cabin, young Matt must learn how to survive and how much he still has to learn through his friendship with Attean, a Native American boy.
+My boys connected deeply with Matt’s mistakes and growth, especially the lessons in humility, respect, and being willing to listen.
+It is a perfect story for showing boys that courage can also mean admitting when you are wrong and learning from someone else.

 Find it here: The Sign of the Beaver